 Slovenia is one of the European Union member states, therefore, its citizens are eligible to apply for a New Zelanad Visa Waiver.
 This visa waiver is valid for up to 2 years and allows multiple entries into New Zealand of up to 90 days per stay in the country.

 When should citizens of Slovenia apply for eTA New Zealand?

 For longer stays, tourists and participants in sports/adventure activities might want to consider applying for the New Zealand Visitor Visa instead, since it allows holders a maximum length of stay of up to 9 months.

 Travellers can apply for the NZeTA visa waiver just before their planned trip.
 However, it is highly recommended that applicants allow for at least 72 hours for the NZeTA request to be processed and be sent via email before departure towards their intended trip.

 Applying for the NZeTA visa waiver well in advance of the trip will allow for any additional processing that might be needed or in the event of unexpected delays.

 Information about travelling to New Zealand from Slovenia

 Applicants will have to fill out some personal data such as their name, date of birth, address, and answer some simple questions regarding their criminal history and plans for onward travel after their visit to New Zealand.
 The applicant will also be required to provide passport information and answer questions on their health and whether they have the intention to receive medical consultation or treatment in NZ.

-Once the application has been accurately filled out and the payment has been submitted, the petitioner will receive the NZeTA visa waiver within 3 business days.
-The applicant should take a printed copy of the NZeTA as it will have to be presented to New Zealand Border Security officials at the port of entry.
+Once the application has been accurately filled out and the payment has been submitted, the petitioner will receive the NZeTA within 3 business days.
+They should also take a printed copy of the eTA NZ as it will have to be presented to New Zealand border security officials at the port of entry.

 Travellers are advised to plan their trip in such a way that they leave the country before their NZeTA expires in order to avoid issues that might come up for overstaying their New Zealand visa waiver.